 - 1. Launch a web browser. - 2.
 In the address field of your web browser, enter the IP address of the switch.
 The login page displays. - 3.
-In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the Login button. - The first time that you log in, no password is required.
+In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the AV UI Login button.

+The first time that you log in, no password is required.
 However, you then must specify a local device password to use each subsequent time that you log in.
-The Overview page displays. - 4.
-Select Configure > Network Profiles.
+The Overview page displays.

-- 5. Below the graphical display of the switch, the one of the following: - Disable Auto-Trunks: Do the following: - a.
-Click the button so that it turns gray.
+- 5. Below the graphical display of the switch, do one of the following: - Disable Auto-Trunks: Do the following: - a.
+Turn off the toggle so that it displays gray and is positioned to the left.
 A pop-up window displays a warning. - b.
 Click the Yes button.
-Your settings are saved. - Enable Auto-Trunks: Click the button so that it turns green.
-Your settings are saved automatically. - 6.
-To save the settings to the running configuration, at the top of the page, click the Save icon or text.
+Your settings are saved. - Enable Auto-Trunks: Turn on the toggle so that it displays green and is positioned to the right.

+Your settings are saved automatically.

+6. To save the settings to the running configuration, at the top of the page, click the Save icon or text.